mvrcii/vesuvius_challenge_2023/README.md

 3. ``desert-sea.py`` (128x128)
 4. ``wise-energy.py``(512x512)

-We provide trained checkpoints of all of these models.
+We provide trained checkpoints for all these models.

-Since our approach was to iteratively train models on their own predictions (e.g. train on 4422) => infer on 4422 => repeat, we also included configs for models that do not get any labels for the fragments they are inferring on:
+Since our approach was to iteratively train models on their own predictions (e.g., train on 4422) => infer on 4422 => repeat, we also included configs for models that do not get any labels for the fragments they are inferring on:

 These are placed in `configs/segmentation/one_out`.